 Unexpected weight loss

-A baby may have a higher than expected weight loss in the first few days if a mother had IV (intravenous) fluids during labour 4 5 6 7 or if breastfeeding is not going well.
-Monitoring your baby’s poop during this time can help with identifying milk intake; if milk is going in to your baby, lots of poop will be coming out (and be yellow by day five).
+A baby may have a higher than expected weight loss in the first few days if a mother had IV (intravenous) fluids during labour 78910 or if breastfeeding is not going well.
+Monitoring your baby’s poop during the early days can help with identifying milk intake; if milk is going in to your baby, lots of poop will usually be coming out (and be yellow by day five).

 Babies generally double their weight in the first four months and will have tripled their birth weight by the end of the first year (WHO growth standards, 2006).